Why your Twitter page is changing and may have a dog on it

 It’s hard to make any real sense of Musk’s constant changes to Twitter, but one general trend, is that if you don’t start paying $8 a month for Twitter’s subscription plan, Twitter Blue, you’ll have a harder time on the app.
 For people tweeting, you’ll have less of a chance that your tweets will actually get seen, and for people viewing but not posting on Twitter, you’ll be seeing a lot more content from paid accounts, which currently make up only 0.2 percent of all users.
 After Twitter users started complaining about the new plan, Elon clarified that people you follow will also show up in the For You feed, but the main point still stands: Musk wants to turn your Twitter feed into a pay-to-play arena.

 The introduction of random accounts in the Following tab added insult to injury.
 Users used to be able to escape the randomness of the For You feed by using the Following tab, which showed you accounts of people you followed ranked chronologically.
-The For You offered users an approximation of the old, pre-Musk Twitter experience, but now, even that’s essentially gone.
+The For You offered users an approximation of the old, pre-Musk Twitter experience, but now, even that’s not the same.
+The sudden appearance of random accounts in the Following tab may have an explanation: Twitter seemed to stop showing some users whether tweets were directly from people they followed, or retweets of other users’ tweets.
+Since Twitter didn’t confirm the changes, it’s unclear if this was a bug or intentional.

 The checkmark part of Musk’s plan has received a lot of attention — in part because it involves famous people — but it’s the changes to Twitter’s feed that are potentially just as, if not more, impactful.